bsir/cBioPortal-new-study-assistant/README.md

  * Pylatex (required only for the '--output_pdf' option)

 ### Running the script
 The default mode of the script selects a random study from the portal and searches other studies on the portal for matching attributes.
 The current version of the script typically takes a few minutes to run and depends on internet access to download data from cBioPortal.
+Alternatively, one can also clone the datahub repository and run the tool on that local data.

 Default example:
 ```bash
 python new_study_assistant.py
 ```

+A more practical mode of the tool is to test raw study data from a new study against the existing cBioPortal data.
+Currently the tool assumes that the raw study data only contains one line in the header.
+Example raw data from the acyc_mda_2015 study is provided on this repository for reference.

 Example using acyc_mda_2015 raw data (this data is provided in the acyc_mda_2015 folder in this repository):
 ```bash